lpww/doomgrader/README.md

    the [steamdb](https://steamdb.info)
 2. Downloads the most recent [working version](https://steamdb.info/patchnotes/4811158/) of the game
-3. Copies the old game files to your Steam directory so you are ready to play
+3. Copies the old game files to your Steam directory so you are ready to play (coming soon - the files must be manually copied right now)

 ## Installation